COVID-19 Library Information

 - Hand sanitizers and masks remain available throughout the library.

 Library Spaces - Rules and Restrictions

 When you visit us, the library will look a little different.
 Here’s what you can expect:

-- Toys in the play area are currently unavailable.
+- Toys in the play area remain unavailable at this time.

-At this time, we will be offering the following limited services:
+At this time, we offer the following services:

 - Check outs and holds